How to get the current iPhone Language Code

 [NSLocale currentLocale] objectForKey:NSLocaleLanguageCode];

-At least one would expect so, but it actually gives you the language of the region format you have configured in your settings.
+At least, that’s what you’d expect.
+Actually, it gives you the language of the region format you have configured in your settings.

 For example: